-(a) Meaning of poor and needy
+(a) Poor and needy retired persons

 Poverty is not a simple phenomenon and consequently no single or fixed meaning can be applied to all cases.
 The term "poor and needy" is not defined in the Act.
-However, in the context of PBOs the term "poor and needy" has been interpreted by SARS to mean "impoverished, having little means and few possessions and therefore in need of basic necessities and assistance".32 Basic necessities may include adequate
+However, in the context of PBOs the term "poor and needy" has been interpreted by SARS to mean "impoverished, having little means and few possessions and therefore in need of basic necessities and assistance".
+Basic necessities may include adequate housing, health care, sufficient food and water, social security including social assistance, and education.